sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 - easy migration/restore of VM if laptop fails
 - VM is "portable" (should I change from Lenovo to a HP laptop wouldn't be a problem)
 - I have two almost similar VM: personal and work.
 The personal VM acts as "staging" for the work VM.
 If I'm trying to improve something in my DE, it is tested on the personal VM first, then is promoted to "production" on the work VM.
-- splitting personal and work in two VM prevents being tracked from social media in the work VM, for example
+- I have always split work and personal stuff.
+I don't see why customer should see private bookmarks when I demo something for them.
-- with the QEMU agent, performances are close to native (excluding video playing)
+- with the QEMU agent, performances can be close to native for a development or sysadmin machine

 Disadvantages: